Yidaotus/obsidian-yi-language-tools/README.md

 ### Vocabulary Extractor

-Extract vocabulary to it's own card.
+Extract vocabulary to its own card.
 This will replace the selected text with a link to the card.
 The link will persist even when changing the title of the new card.
 The template to use for every card, can be set in the settings menu.

 ### Fragment Extractor

 Sometimes a text is too big to learn in one go.
-This utility will extract the selected text to a template you can chose in the settings menu, and embeds it in the current document.
+This utility will extract the selected text to a template you can choose in the settings menu, and embeds it in the current document.

 ### Dictionary Lookup

-Let's you open the highlighted text in any of your preferred dictionary sites.
+Lets you open the highlighted text in any of your preferred dictionary sites.

 ### "SRS" Panel

-Let's you review all vocabulary of the active document in an SRS like panel.
-For this to work the following dataview fields need to be set on the target card notes.
+Lets you review all vocabulary of the active document in an SRS like panel.
+For this to work, the following dataview fields need to be set on the target card notes.

 -   `card: vocab`
 -   `spelling`